queryluke/masseffect-5e/data/spells/singularity.md

 - adept
 advancementOptions:
 - name: Heavy Singularity
-  description: When a creature affected by this power makes a DEX or STR save to avoid
-    its pull, they make that save at disadvantage.
+  description: Creatures have disadvantage when making the Strength saving throw or Strength (Athletics) check.
 - name: Damage
-  description: A hostile creature that enters the sphere for the first time on a turn
-    or ends its turn there is takes 1d4 necrotic damage.
+  description: Any creature within singularity's radius is primed (necrotic) and takes 1d8 necrotic damage at the end of each of your turns.
 ---
 Create a negative mass effect field in a 4m sphere at a target location within range.
-Each creature or object within the sphere's radius must succeed on a Dexterity saving throw or becomes {lifted}.
+Each creature or object within the sphere's radius must succeed on a Strength saving throw or becomes lifted.
 Only Medium or smaller creature and objects are affected.
-Any creature or object enters the sphere for the first time or ends its turn there must succeed on a Strength (Athletics) or Dexterity (Agility) check or they are drawn into the sphere and become lifted.
+Any creature or object that enters the sphere for the first time or ends its turn there must succeed on a Strength (Athletics) check or they are drawn into the sphere and become lifted.

-When you cast this spell using a spell slot of 4th level or higher, increase the size of the sphere by 4m per spell slot above the 3rd.
+__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, increase the size of the sphere by 4m per spell slot above the 3rd.